davevanveen/davevanveen.github.io/_projects/books.md

 	</tr>
 	<tr>
 		<th> <br> <img style="float: left;" src="/assets/img/2205_books/when_breath.jpg" width="100" height="100"> </th>
-		<th> <a href="https://www.goodreads.com/book/show/25899336-when-breath-becomes-air?ac=1&from_search=true&qid=IlJUAed5yf&rank=1">When Breath Becomes Air</a> <br> by Paul Kalanithi </th>
+		<th> <a href="https://www.goodreads.com/book/show/25899336-when-breath-becomes-air?ac=1&from_search=true&qid=IlJUAed5yf&rank=1">When Breath <br> Becomes Air</a> <br> by Paul Kalanithi </th>
 		<th> Reflection on what makes life worth living from the unique perspective of a neurosurgeon&mdash;who himself has advised hundreds of patients facing death&mdash;as he grapples with his own terminal diagnosis at the age of 36.
-I admired Kalanithi's eloquent grasp of deeper meaning without getting caught up in an incredibly competitive career landscape. </th>
+I admired Kalanithi's firm connection to deeper meaning despite navigating an incredibly competitive career landscape. </th>
 	</tr>
 </table>